-Your Release Schedule is an important part of the Release processReading time 3 minutes
+Your Software Release Schedule is an Important Part of the Release ProcessReading time 4 minutes

 In most enterprises, the concept of having a reliable release schedule which represents what is going on in the development arm of your IT shop is quite foreign.
-Why, its very simple, the currency of the release schedule can’t be relied on or in some cases doesn’t even exist.
+The currency of the release schedule can’t be relied on or, in some cases, doesn’t even exist.

-A Release Schedule is important and is required in landscapes where you have multiple teams working on multiple systems delivering Projects or BAU changes.
-What this important artifact provides is an evident approach that planning for the delivery of releases and changes has occurred (to which extent solely comes down to the product or release manager and their experience).
+A release schedule is important and required for landscapes where you have multiple teams working on multiple systems delivering Projects or BAU changes.
+What this important artifact provides is an evident approach that planning for the delivery of releases and changes has occurred (to what extent comes down to the product or release manager and their experience).
 It graphically shows you immediately the contentions and dependencies around releases and gives you the mechanism to make decisions around release dates and test environment allocations.